KILTprotocol/kilt-node/docs/run-node.md

 #### Setup Rust

-You might require a specific rust version, we recommand to set this by executing [our init script](../scripts/init.sh):
+You might require a specific rust version, we recommend to set this by executing [our init script](../scripts/init.sh):

 ```bash
 ./scripts/init.sh